bertramdev/asset-pipeline/asset-pipeline-spring-boot/Readme.markdown

 ### Things to be Done

-* Atm this plugin is a bit configuration heavy to get setup in your gradle file.
-We would like to further automate this
 * Need to support replacing urls with cache digest names in the different spring boot template languages

 ### Contributions